satyam-311/satyam-311/README.md

 **Aspiring Data Science & ML Engineer | Open Source Enthusiast | Problem Solver**

+I'm passionate about leveraging data to solve real-world problems, and I love building intelligent solutions with machine learning.
+With a strong background in programming and analytics, I enjoy collaborating on open-source projects and sharing knowledge with the community.
+My interests span from statistical modeling and computer vision to deploying scalable ML applications.
+Beyond coding, I am always keen to learn new technologies and explore innovative approaches to problem solving.
+Let's connect and create something impactful together!

 ---

 ## 🚀 Tech Skills & Tools